La Défense de Paris

-La Défense de Paris is a bronze statue by French sculpture Louis-Ernest Barrias.
+La Défense de Paris is a bronze statue by French sculptor Louis-Ernest Barrias.
 It commemorates the French dead from the Siege of Paris in 1870–71, during the Franco-Prussian War.
 The sculpture group was unveiled to the west of Paris on 12 October 1883, erected on an existing plinth that had previously supported a bronze sculpture of Napoleon by Charles Émile Seurre, alongside the crossroads between Courbevoie and Puteaux.
 The location became the La Défense roundabout, but the statue was later removed.
 The surrounding area was subsumed into Paris as the city expanded later in the 19th and in the 20th centuries; the area became known as La Défense after the statue.
 The statue was removed to a new location about 1965, and then moved several times before it was placed at its current location near the Arche de la Défense in 2017.

 Background

 The Republican government that came to power in France in 1879 was determined to commemorate the defence of France and Paris during the Franco-Prussian War nearly a decade earlier, when the collapse of the Second Empire had led to the foundation of the Third Republic.
 The statue was also intended to mark the reintegration of the city of Paris into the French nation after the radical socialist insurrection of the Paris Commune in 1871.

 It was one of several patriotic sculptures commissioned during the first few decades of the Third French Republic, such as Rodin's Burghers of Calais and Jules Dalou's Triumph of the Republic, both from the 1880s.